egeorjon/GoLyat/README.md

 [[menu.main]]
 identifier = "id of the item 2" name = "Item 2"
-pre  = "html code to be addedd before the name" url = "/<url of the item 2>" weight = 20
+pre  = "html code to be added before the name" url = "/<url of the item 2>" weight = 20
-...
+# ...
 ```
 The `weight` field define the order of the item in the list (smaller weights are displayed first).